Casslin/0x_report/report/2_system_overview.md

 * There is also a `capPerAddress` value which increases with time during the sale.
 Initially, the maximum contribution amount will be set low enough so that all registered addresses can contribute, and over time this will increase until the full value of the `ZRX` token offering has been distributed.
 The same address can contribute multiple times up, so long as it does not exceed the current `capPerAddress` value.

-_After our intial review, this contract was renamed to `TokenSale` for clarity._
+_After our initial review, this contract was renamed to `TokenSale` for clarity._

 ## `MultiSigWalletWithTimeLockExceptRemoveAuthorizedAddress`